kostin-kirill/devops-interview-task/README.md

 Fork this repository.

 * Provide instructions on how to create the server.
+* Use a configuration management tool (such as Puppet, Chef or Ansible) to bootstrap the server.
 * Provide a script that can be run periodically (and externally) to check if the server is up and serving the expected version number.
-Use your scripting language of choice.
 * Alter the README to contain the steps required to:
   * Create the server.
-  * Run the checker script.
+  * Run the health check script.
-* Provide us IAM credentials to login to the AWS account.
-If you have other resources in it make sure we can only access what is related to this test.

-Give our account `engagetech` access to your fork, and send us an email when you’re done.
-Feel free to ask questions if anything is unclear, confusing, or just plain missing.
+Give user `aeells|schmiegelow` access to your fork.
+Feel free to ask questions as you go if anything is unclear, confusing, or just plain missing.

 # Extra Credit

-We know time is precious, we won't mark you down for not doing the extra credits, but if you want to give them a go...
+This exercise is timeboxed, but if any of these shortcut the process by making it easier in the long-run they might be worth considering up front.
+We won't mark you down for not doing the extra credits, but if you want to give them a go...

-* Use a configuration management tool (such as Puppet, Chef or Ansible) to bootstrap the server.
 * Put the server behind a load balancer.
 * Run Nginx inside a Docker container.
 * Make the checker script SSH into the instance, check if Nginx is running and start it if it isn't.